-Faculty: Johanna W. H. van Wijk-Bos; Tyler Mayfield; Susan R. Garrett; Marion L. Soards; Matthew S. Collins
+Faculty: Matthew S. Collins; Susan R. Garrett; Tyler Mayfield; Marion L. Soards; Jonathan E. Soyars

 In Area A core requirements for the MDiv candidates include:

 - 1. Scripture I and II - 2.
 The Elements of Biblical Hebrew and Introduction to Old Testament Exegesis - 3.
 The Elements of New Testament Greek and Basic New Testament Exegesis